quixio/quix-streams/docs/tutorials/anomaly-detection/tutorial.md

 # Tutorial: Anomaly Detection

-You will learn how to build a simple anomaly detection system, a common use case of stateful streaming applications.
-This will show how to use a Quix Streams application to:
+We will build a simple anomaly detection system, a common use case of stateful streaming applications.

+## What You Will Learn

+This example will show how to use a Quix Streams `Application` to:

 - Ingest a non-Kafka data source
 - Use stateful windowed operations